 - The percentages of the foregoing indicators shall also be stipulated in the implementing rules and regulations of this Act. - Periodic reviews will be undertaken to ensure compliance with set targets.
 In the implementation of this Act, priority will be given to identify areas with chronically malnourished population.
 In measuring the incidence of hunger, the key primary data sources will include national nutrition surveys, household surveys of the Philippine Statistics Authority (PSA), namely the Family Income and Expenditure Survey and the Annual Poverty Indicators Survey, and global hunger indices as benchmarks. - Sec.
-11. Institutional Responsibilities.
-The following agencies of the government are required to fulfill their respective mandates in a manner that will ensure full implementation of the primary objectives of this Act:
+11. Whole-of-Government Approach for Eradicating Hunger.
+To eliminate hunger within ten (10) years after the effectivity of this Act, the State adopts a comprehensive whole-of-government approach to policy planning, development, and implementation, including program management and service delivery.
+All Departments and their attached agencies and bureaus shall work together across portfolio boundaries to achieve an integrated government response to eliminate hunger.
+In particular, all departments and their attached agencies shall: - a) Plan, program and budget in conjunction with each other;